 Compline – Napa

 Equal parts wine bar, restaurant and wine shop, Compline (pronounced kom-plin) opened in 2017, just in time for downtown Napa to undergo a major revitalisation.
-Master Sommelier Matt Stamp and his partner Ryan Stetins handpicked an extensive selection of Napa and Sonoma wines from boutique and often lesser-known producers, but locals actually flock to their simple and intimate indoor/outdoor space in search of wines that aren’t local.
-The 32-page list spans Virginia to the Pacific Northwest, nine countries in Europe, and the southern hemisphere, but while wine is obviously the focus, food doesn’t take a back seat.
+Master Sommelier Matt Stamp and his partner Ryan Stetins handpicked an extensive selection of Napa and Sonoma wines from boutique and often lesser-known producers, but locals actually flock to their simple and intimate indoor/outdoor space in search of wines they can’t find without boarding a plane.
+The 31-page list spans from Virginia to the Pacific Northwest, nine countries in Europe, and the southern hemisphere, but while wine is obviously the focus, food doesn’t take a back seat.
 The burger and duck-fat fries are legendary.
-Check the calendar before you go.
-A few Mondays a month, Compline takes wine lovers on a deep dive into a different wine region – from Champagne to Santorini – as part of its World Tour education series.

 - Address: 1300 First St #312, Napa